 - Visiting Haleakala National Park

 - Spending more time exploring the Road to Hana

 - Hiking all over Maui

 Amanda Patsey is a family travel blogger who lives in the Northeast United States.
-Her blog is aimed to help other families get inspired and plan outdoor adventures with kids in tow.
+She writes with the goal of helping other families get inspired and plan outdoor adventures with kids in tow.

-You will often find her and her family hitting the road exploring within the United States.
-Amanda and her family mostly enjoy hiking, visiting National Parks, finding all the best restaurants and breweries, and also discovering all the fun things to do near their home.
+You’ll often find her and her family hitting the road exploring within the United States.
+The Patsey family mostly enjoys hiking, visiting National Parks, finding all the best restaurants and breweries.